La Caldera a prehistoric, volcanic cauldron of La Orotava is a botanical miracle to explore.

 Its countryside of ancient forests is covered in fog from Atlantic trade winds from about 4p.m. onward, daily.

-Ferns are on its outskirts.
-However, a different world starts less than a mile from it on the slopes of Aguamansa.
-Aguamansa means plenty water which starts by the Caldera.
+A different world starts less than a mile from it on the slopes of Aguamansa.
+The latter means plenty water which starts before the Caldera to judge by many green ferns by the wayside.

 This La Orotava picnic spot was one of seven parks that was opened again during the Corona lock-down on Tenerife Island from June 27 of 2020 onward.